gonzotek/ncid2ifttt/README.md

 **ifttt_key**: You can obtain the key from this link: https://ifttt.com/services/maker_webhooks/settings .
 You will find it in the last section of the url presented on the settings page, it will look like: https://maker.ifttt.com/use/xyZ123-aBCD790IUaDlaU5.
 Do not include the complete URL, only the key part that comes after /use/. e.g. "xyZ123-aBCD790IUaDlaU5"

-**ifttt_event**: When you set up a webhook trigger, you can give it an event name, "phone_call" is the example for this script, but you can use anything you want.
-Just make sure it matches on ifttt and the config.
+**ifttt_event**: When you set up a webhook trigger, you can give it an event name, "phone_call" is the example given for this script and is clear about what is happening, but you can use anything you want.
+Just make sure it matches between ifttt and the config file.

 Press Ctrl-X to close nano, press Y to confirm saving your changes, press Enter to confirm file name.